If you are headed for the Guggenheim this weekend, I have two bits of advice for you. Get some rest, and definitely use the bathroom before you go.

 For his most striking escape from the city, he proposed the Gordon Strong Automobile Objective and Planetarium in 1925.
 Strong wanted a scenic overlook on Sugarloaf Mountain.
 A road was to spiral up to its objective, in the sense of destination—a huge planetarium dome.
 Think of it as an early version of the Guggenheim's ramp and skylight, but for cars.
 It also shows the visionary who again demands unity with nature, but on his own terms.
 One ascends to the Maryland skies, only to see a simulation of the stars.

 Fallingwater marks a radical break, but not so obviously in the direction of the Guggenheim.
 Instead of confronting its surroundings, it incorporates them: it builds over a waterfall.
 Instead of a reinforced concrete bunker, it stresses windows and the view.
 Instead of a spiral or dome, it consists of cantilevered rectangles.
-It breaks up mass much like the flying rectangles in Russian Constructivism or de Stijl—or even a minimalist glass house from Dan Graham.
+It breaks up mass much like the flying rectangles in Russian Constructivism or de Stijl—or even a minimalist glass house, or Pavilion, from Dan Graham.

 Yet the Guggenheim's expanding bowl similarly carries cantilevered masses to an extreme.
 And Fallingwater, too, needed structural renovation to get over its cracks.
 Besides, it repudiates cities as never before.
 Wright had already looked forward to the Guggenheim, with the round forms for Gordon Strong.
 He had used concrete early, although not as early as Le Corbusier.
 Now with Fallingwater, not far from industrial Pittsburgh, he reinvents nature.